awsdocs/aws-cloudformation-user-guide/doc_source/updating.stacks.walkthrough.md

 + If the cfn\-hup changes run on all Amazon EC2 instances in the Auto Scaling group at the same time, your service might be unavailable during the update\.
 + If the cfn\-hup changes run at different times, old and new versions of the software may be running at the same\.

 To avoid these issues, consider forcing a rolling update on your instances in the Auto Scaling group\.
-For more information, see [UpdatePolicy](aws-attribute-updatepolicy.md)\.
+For more information, see [UpdatePolicy Attribute](aws-attribute-updatepolicy.md)\.

 ## Changing Resource Properties<a name="update.walkthrough.changing.resource.properties"></a>